 Coloured Smokey Eyes

-While a black smokey eye will always be a classic look, coloured smokey eyes offer unexpectedly beautiful results.
-More modern and vibrant than plain black, coloured smokey eyes are bold and can be highly flattering.
+While a black smokey eye will always be a classic look, colored smokey eyes offer unexpectedly beautiful results.
+More modern and vibrant than plain black, colored smokey eyes are bold and can be highly flattering.
 One of the major benefits of this style is that it is lighter than black, meaning that if you go a bit overboard, you won’t end up looking like you’ve been in a fight!
-Coloured looks are also easier to pull off in the daytime than vampish blacks and are less vulnerable to visible smudging.
-All you need to do to make this look work is pick the right modern shade for your eye colour.
+Colored looks are also easier to pull off in the daytime than vampish blacks and are less vulnerable to visible smudging.
+All you need to do to make this look work is pick the right modern shade for your eye color.